msoechting/lexcube/README.md

 ## License
-The Lexcube application core, the Lexcube Jupyter extension, and other portions of the official Lexcube distribution not explicitly licensed otherwise, are licensed under the GNU GENERAL PUBLIC LICENSE v3 or later (GPLv3+) -- see the 'COPYING' file in this directory for details.
+The Lexcube application core, the Lexcube Jupyter extension, and other portions of the official Lexcube distribution not explicitly licensed otherwise, are licensed under the GNU GENERAL PUBLIC LICENSE v3 or later (GPLv3+) -- see the "COPYING" file in this directory for details.